 Permissions determine what content users of your CivicEngage website can access and what actions those users can perform.
-Permissions levels can be found on our Standard Permissions page.
+Permission levels can be found in our Standard Permissions article.

-The CivicEngage CMS uses Group-based permissions.
+The CivicEngage Central Content Management System (CMS) uses Group-based permissions.
 Groups are created to which users are assigned.
 Pages or content are then assigned to specific Groups for access or editing.
 Users can be added or removed from Groups as appropriate.
 Users who belong to multiple groups with permissions to the same content are granted the highest level of permissions among the groups to which they belong.

 Groups are categorized as either Front-End or Back-End: